Within the admin area of Curatr, administrators can set some organisation-wide settings.

 Admin Area > Settings

-The organisation language setting is the default language that is used throughout the organisation's Curatr, unless the language is superceded by specific language settings.
+The organisation language setting is the default language used, unless the language is superceded by specific language settings.

-One such setting might be when a user set's their profile language to another language, which will then translate Curatr, for them only, into whichever language they specified.
+One such setting might be when a user set's their profile language to another language, which will then translate Curatr, for them only, into whichever language they selected.

-This area can be enabled and disabled if you want users to be able to register to your Curatr organisation without their details being set up by an admin.
+This setting can be enabled if you want users to be able to register to your Curatr organisation without their details being set up by an admin.

 They can then do this by selecting the "New here?" link underneath the login fields which will then take the user to a seperate page where they will be asked to enter the following details before being allowed to register.